-Discover New York as its earliest explorers did—by boat.
-Whether by steamboat, paddlewheel, sail or motor, New York boat excursions allow you to cruise from the ocean through canals, lakes and rivers to most every corner of the Empire State.
+Whether by steamboat, paddlewheel, sail or motor, New York boat tours allow you to cruise from the ocean through canals, lakes and rivers to most every corner of the Empire State.

 New York Sightseeing Cruises let you see the Big Apple skyline, monuments, bridges and boroughs from a new perspective, for a reasonable price.
 Boating excursion groups like CitySights NY and Circle Line Sightseeing offer hop-on-hop-off outings to popular spots.
 The palatial OnCruises Paddle Wheel Queen is New York's biggest floating party with dance floors, cocktail lounges and and state-of-the-art amenities.